NonaSuomy/nonasuomy.github.io/_posts/2017-06-22-Infrastructure-Part-2.md

 # Hypervisor OS Install #

-Like living on the razers edge how about an Arch Linux Hypervisor (These steps could be used for other systemd-networkd distributions).
+Like living on the razors edge how about an Arch Linux Hypervisor (These steps could be used for other systemd-networkd distributions).

 ## USB Install ##